 “And the community get-togethers are so much more groovy, now,” she beamed.

 “We’re like kids again,” she said, putting down her joint and taking another bite of a brownie her neighbor Aspen brought over that morning, and washing it down with some home-made herbal tea.
+In Washington and Colorado, especially, new laws make it legal to possess and use small amounts of recreational marijuana but people are still asking themselves is CBD safe?

 According to last year’s records, it seems to be that way all over the state.
 Not only are trailer parks filling up to capacity, but sales of single-family homes, condos, co-ops and even small recreational cabins in both Washington and Colorado have almost tripled in price.